camunda-community-hub/camunda-8-helm-profiles/openshift/README.md

 ## Restart Environment

 Run `make restart` to ensure the config changes are applied.
-I've found that openshift can be delicate.
-It sometimes takes several restarts to get a successfully running environment.
+I've found that it sometimes takes several restarts to get a successfully running environment.

 ## Access Web Console